ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: temperature

-    This attribute returns the temperature as read by the Switch module.
+    This property returns the temperature as read by the Switch module.
 The units are degrees Celsius.

     The following table lists the characteristics of this property.